 There have been mountain bike trails in Lester, it seems, since the dawn of time.
 But they used to be a secret.
 Only found once you’ve pushed through twenty feet of brush to find the trails of Narnia waiting.

-With the relocation of Seven Bridges Road parking is pretty much limited to the lot off of lester River Road at the bottom of the system.
-Once the road is rebuilt - there are several small lots along it's length and a good sized gravel lot at the top.
-This top lot will eventually have a direct connector to the DT section running the length of Hawk Ridge - the views will be spectacular!
+Parking is not limited to the lot off of Lester River Road at the bottom of the system.
+There are several small lots along the length of Seven Bridges Road (East Skyline Parkway) and a good sized gravel lot at the top.
+This top lot now has a direct connector to the DT section running the length of Hawk Ridge – the views are spectacular!

 “Lester [which is how most Duluth riders refer to the ski trails] feels like North-Shore stream country,” says John Morrison.

 Like many other riders, Ryan Marshik, Dan Glisczinski, Morrison, and Mike Reuter have great affection for a two-hour-plus (depending on route, speed, and rest particulars) ride that starts in Hartley Park, takes a connector from Owatonna Avenue in the Woodland part of town to Jean Duluth Road, jogs over to Amity Road, and catches a horse trail that leads to the parking lot at the junction of Hawk Ridge Road and the top of Occidental Boulevard.